 Fifty-per cent customer churn is a death sentence for almost any business, which means it’s time to prioritise customer satisfaction.

 It does not matter if you are a Fortune 500 company or a mom-and-pop shop up the road.
 Consumers will compare your business’ support and customer experience to the biggest and best competitors.
 To keep your buyers happy and compete with mass retailers, you have to deliver like Amazon with all the charm of Etsy.

 Customer satisfaction can make a difference between your business failing or thriving.
 If you want your business to succeed, especially in these uncertain times, you have to maintain high satisfaction levels throughout the customer journey.
 This guide gives you everything you need to start putting your customers first.

 To keep your buyers happy and compete with mass retailers, you have to deliver like Amazon with all the charm of Etsy.

 - The importance of customer satisfaction

-- How to measure customer satisfaction
+- How to do you achieve customer satisfaction?

-- Customer satisfaction examples
+- Customer satisfaction tools and software

 What is customer satisfaction?

 Customer satisfaction (CSAT) measures how well a company’s products and services meet customers’ expectations.
 It reflects your business’ health by showing how well your products resonate with buyers.